sfigg/commercialization-public/test/assessments/troubleshooting-windows-assessment-services--wastechref.md

 `An error occurred.
 You cannot service an x86-based image from an x64-based host that does not support WOW64.
 Try the operation again from a host environment that supports WOW64.
 Error running Driver Scavenge.
 ErrorCode 193.`

-When you inventory a computer, driver information is gathered and stored at **&lt;%systemdrive%\\relax\\driver** using DISM.
+When you inventory a computer, driver information is gathered and stored at **%SystemDrive%\\relax\\driver** using DISM.
 DISM cannot run the driver servicing command on an X86 Windows image, from a Windows PE X64 environment.
 For more information, see DISM Supported Platforms.

 To fix the problem, use (or create) a bootable USB drive created for X86 architecture.
 For more information, see [Windows Assessment Services Setup and Configuration](windows-assessment-services-setup-and-configuration-wastechref.md).